phil009/phil009/README.md

 Software Engineer(Frontend)
 ---------------------------

-I've been a frontend developer for a few years, developing my skills through hands-on projects and learning from real-world challenges.
-I have experience in creating dynamic web applications, focusing on clean and efficient code.
-My work is driven by a passion for building seamless user experiences and visually appealing designs.
-I’m committed to continuous learning, improving my expertise in modern web technologies, and exploring new frameworks to stay ahead in the tech world.
+Fullstack Engineer driven by passion and commitment in building responsive and robust applications using Javascript, TypeScript, React, Next.js, Node.js, Express and Tailwind CSS.
+Passionate about delivering high-quality solutions and continuously exploring new technologies.

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [philipogboh60@gmail.com](mailto:philipogboh60@gmail.com)
-* 🧠  I'm learning MERN stack development
+* 🧠  I'm learning mobile development
 * 🤝  I'm open to collaborating on real world and/or interesting projects
 * ⚡  Huge anime fan